jiangranlv/gello_franka/README.md

 #### Step 3: Real-device testing
 - Update the calibrated settings in the `/experiments/gello_master_client.py` file.
-Then proceed with the Franka R3 robotic arm connection test.
+Then proceed with the Franka R3 robotic arm connection test:
+In the simulation environment, verify whether each joint is calibrated.
+If the motion is reversed, return to Process 2 and modify the joint signs for the corresponding joint.

 terminal 1:
 ```bash